 Building risks into your price

-- Weather conditions: Extra costs in bad weather
+- Weather conditions: Additional costs during bad weather

-A buffer of 10-15% on your total cost price usually covers these risks.
+A 10-15% buffer on total cost price typically covers these operational risks.

 How do you calculate catering cost price? (step by step)